 Caught between Korean, hauntings of Japanese, English, and French, Yoon understood language as political, and linked to histories of trauma, loss of language, and migration-a theme that she took up years later in between departure and arrival, 1997.
 In high school, Yoon discovered the power of gesture and dance, which she added to her already deep engagement with visual culture.
 Her art historical education consisted of childhood visits to temples in Korea combined with the curiosity that she brought to the Time Life Library of Art that her parents collected, which introduced her to Henri Matisse (1869-1954) and Marcel Duchamp (1887-1968).
 She had studied ballet as a child, but as a teenager she became aware of modern dance through a high school teacher who introduced her to Martha Graham (1894-1991).
-It was in art school that the work of Yvonne Rainer (b.1934), Anna Halprin (1920-2021), Simone Forti (b.1935), and Merce Cunningham (1919-2009) helped Yoon to see ordinary movements as dance and first connected her early excitement for dance to visual art.
-Of particular importance to Yoon's later work was the interest she took in the ways in which ordinary movements could be full of expression and energy.
-She became fascinated by the intersection of gesture, performance, and meaning making.
+It was in art school that the work of

-Yoon family in Iri (now Iksan), North Jeolla Province, c.1960, photographer unknown.
+Yoon family in Iri (now Iksan), North Jeolla Province, date unknown, photographer unknown.